eclab/flow/README.md

 5. Flow benefits from a lower-latency garbage collector to prevent it from glitching.
 You might instead run Flow as:     `java -XX:+UseZGC -XX:MaxGCPauseMillis=1 -jar flow.jar`

+On the Mac, running with recent versions of Java, you may see a warning that begins like this:

+    WARNING: A restricted method in java.lang.System has been called
+    WARNING: java.lang.System::load has been called by uk.co.xfactorylibrarians.coremidi4j.Loader in an unnamed module ....
+    WARNING: Use --enable-native-access=ALL-UNNAMED to avoid a warning for callers in this module
+    WARNING: Restricted methods will be blocked in a future release unless native access is enabled

+Don't worry about it.
+Java is now, for no good reason, starting to issue warnings about use of native JNI libraries.
+Flow uses CoreMIDI4J to fix MIDI bugs on the Mac.
+Ultimately you'll be required to run Java like this:

+        java --enable-native-access=ALL-UNNAMED -jar flow.jar

+... but not now.